 We use technology on our site called Facebook Pixel.
 This allows us to track visitors who are referred here, to our website, via a Facebook / Instagram page, app, advert.

-While we will share information in relation to your visit to our website with Facebook, this do not include specific information about your personal details.
+While we will share information in relation to your visit to our website with Facebook, this does not include specific information about your personal details.
 The information will be used by Facebook, on our behalf, to survey the performance of our advertisements.
 We also use Facebook Pixel to allow us to present adverts on and off Facebook.

 You can find out more about this on Facebook’s data use policy page, which details the information we share in accordance with their policy.